eroispaziali/ForceFlow/README.md

 * Execute Apex code
 * Run Apex tests (with XML reports)
 * Insert and delete records
-* Support for flow deactivation and deletion
+* Support for flow deactivation and deletion (in conjunction with the Force.com migration tool)

 ## Usage
 ### Create a build file